-Maple candy toffee made with 5 ingredients plus your favorite topping!
-With real butter, maple syrup, and dark chocolate This gluten free candy is so easy to make, and it makes a great holiday food gift.
+Maple candy toffee made with 5 ingredients plus your favorite toppings!
+With real butter, maple syrup, and dark chocolate this gluten free candy is so easy to make, and is a great holiday food gift.

 - 1/3 cup maple syrup

 - Optional toppings – crushed nuts, cinnamon and coconut sugar

 - In a small sauce pan over medium heat, whisk together butter, coconut sugar, maple syrup and water until sugar is dissolved.

 - Increase heat to medium-high to bring the mixture to a boil.
 Once it reaches 285F (soft boil), reduce heat back to medium.

 - Whisk constantly for 10-15 minutes or until candy thermometer reaches 300F (hard boil).
 Be sure the mixture doesn’t overflow.
 If it starts to, lift pot with pot holder off heat for a couple seconds then place back down.
 The liquid will be dark amber in color once it reaches the desired temperature.